GamingLizard9/dna-thingy/README.md

 # dna-thingy
-Ok so when this project is done you will give it some DNA and it gives you transcribed and translated versions and it will be on my website
+Ok so this project. you will give it some DNA and it gives you transcribed and translated versions and it is on my website

-but I suck at JS so it'll be a while

 If there are any inaccuracies (which is probable) please let me know!

-IMPORTANT NOTE: So I think it's broken, I'll remove this when fixed.
 ## Progress
 * Transcribing: Done
 * Translation: Done
 * User-inputted values: Done
-* GUI: 40% (feature-complete, no CSS)
+* GUI: Done
-* Live: Nope
+* Live: Done